codeleger/astro_alert/README.md

 To be able to get notification, you first need to setup a senor that contains the binary value that the astro_alert service responds.

 #### Sky Clear Tonight (Binary Sensor)
-I use the follwing code snippet inside my configuration.yaml, this results in a sensor named "sky clear tonight". that can be used in an automation to send notifications via the Home Assistant App.
+I use the following code snippet inside my configuration.yaml, this results in a sensor named "sky clear tonight". that can be used in an automation to send notifications via the Home Assistant App.
 Note you dont need to use place_id, you can refer to the location also via Lat/Long.

 **Make sure to replace the URL in "resource: https://..." with you own!**